nicklockwood/ShapeScript/README.md

 # Usage (Linux)

 ShapeScript provides a command-line interface for Linux machines.
+You can download the latest CLI build from the [releases page](https://github.com/nicklockwood/ShapeScript/releases).

-To build the CLI, you will need to install the [latest Swift toolchain](https://www.swift.org/download/), then run the following commands:
+Alternatively, to build the tool yourself from source, you will need to install the [latest Swift toolchain](https://www.swift.org/download/), then run the following commands:

 ```bash
 $ git clone https://github.com/nicklockwood/ShapeScript